gabricarte/albumify/README.md

 - Album Deletion: Through DELETE requests, users can remove albums from the database.

+## Security

+The API implements security measures using Spring Security to control access to endpoints.
+Only authenticated users with the role "ADMIN" are allowed to update albums.

+## External Services

+The Last.fm API is utilized to retrieve artist information.
+Special thanks to the Last.fm API for providing valuable data about artists.

 ## Branches:

 - v01: Basic internal operations without security.